Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 R is NP-hard if Left to the Righ for all L in NP

 R is NP-complete if it is both NP-hard and in NP

+Polynomial time reducibility: L reducible R

+So R is at least as hard as L

+But note the assymetry

+R is Np-hard if L reducible R for all Lin NP
+R is NP-complete if it is both NP-hard and in NP